-- Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services - Observation services help your doctor know if you need to be admitted to the hospital as "inpatient." - Sometimes you can be in the hospital overnight and still be "outpatient."
-If you are not sure if you are an outpatient, you should ask the hospital staff. - You can get more information about being inpatient or outpatient in this fact sheet: medicare.gov/ sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf. - Labs and diagnostic tests billed by the hospital - Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be needed without it - X-rays and other radiology services billed by the hospital - Medical supplies, such as splints and casts - Preventive screenings and services listed throughout the Medical Benefits Chart - Some drugs that you can't give yourself - Services performed at an outpatient clinic - Outpatient surgery or observation - Outpatient infusion therapy
+- Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services - Observation services help your doctor know if you need to be admitted to the hospital as "inpatient." - Sometimes you can be in the hospital overnight and still be "outpatient." - You can get more information about being inpatient or outpatient in this fact sheet: medicare.gov/sites/ default/files/2021-10/11435-Inpatient-or-Outpatient. pdf. - Labs and diagnostic tests billed by the hospital - Mental health care, including care in a partial hospitalization program, if a doctor certifies that inpatient treatment would be needed without it - X-rays and other radiology services billed by the hospital - Medical supplies, such as splints and casts - Preventive screenings and services listed throughout the Medical Benefits Chart - Some drugs that you can't give yourself - Services performed at an outpatient clinic - Outpatient surgery or observation - Outpatient infusion therapy